WinMPX-Technologies/WinMPX/README.md

 2. Click **"Run anyway"** (Ejecutar de todas formas).

 **Our Commitment to Safety:**
-WinMPX Technologies takes security seriously.
+Winands Labs takes security seriously.
 Every release is scanned and verified for integrity.
 You may verify the installer yourself by uploading it to [VirusTotal](https://www.virustotal.com/) to check against 70+ industry-standard antivirus engines.

 ---